 4.)
 Do not call asking what parrots we have up for adoption.
 Please read this website thoroughly to understand our proven process.
 Please remember; we are a sanctuary first and foremost, and we are here to help as many owners as we are able.

 Our phone number is for surrenders only.
 5.)
 Surrendered birds should ideally be up-to-date on vet visits, and/or bloodwork, to be able to come to Rainbow Parrot Rescue Florida.
+(If not, we can do it for you, but you will be responsible for the bill.)
 Preferably all vet visits should be current before surrendering your parrot.
 We are not veterinarians, and do not do extensive rehab on parrots.
-We will do some helpful behavior training/tips, but cannot take in sick, injured, nicotine addicted, or unhealthy birds without donations to do so, (and we must assess the situation first.)
+We will do some helpful behavior training/tips, but cannot take in sick, injured, nicotine addicted, or unhealthy birds without a verified avian doctor's note, clear permission, and the donations to do so, (and we must assess the situation first.)
 Proof of a negative Polyomavirus, Avian Psittacosis, (Chlaymdia,) Feather and Beak Disease, DNA sexing, fecal tests, and for larger parrots, microchipping, are imperative; (preferably within the year for the disease testings.)
 (Grooming does not count for proof of full veterinary care, but we do need to see any and all visits made.)
 If these are not done, we can get them done for you, or can get some of them done for you.
 Just ask us how!
 We are happy to assist!

 All donations are non-refundable, and non-returnable, but fully tax deductible.
 A tax deductible receipt will be given to you for your donation(s); (for "financial," and "items" donated.)

 PARROTS 101: Essential Guidelines for Responsible Parrot CareAt Rainbow Parrot Rescue Florida, our mission is to educate, support, and guide current and future parrot owners.
-Parrots are highly intelligent, sensitive, and complex animals.
+Parrots are highly intelligent, sensitive, and complex EXOTIC animals.
 Proper care requires commitment, consistency, and education.
 Below are foundational guidelines to help set both you and your parrot up for success.
+The rules for exotics, are not always the same as our domesticated pets.
+These rules are typically for those wanting an exotic "pet,” and knowing the differences.

-1. Time & AvailabilityBefore considering a parrot, ask yourself: “Am I consistently home between 10:00 AM and 2:00 PM?”
-These are critical hours for interaction, enrichment, and bonding.
+1. Time & AvailabilityBefore considering a parrot, ask yourself: “Am I consistently home between 10:00 AM and 2:00 PM on most typical days.
+These are critical hours for interaction, enrichment, and training.
 While this is a general guideline, we strongly encourage participation in our educational classes to fully understand the commitment required for behavior, training, and overall health.

 2. Shoulder PrivilegesParrots should not be allowed on shoulders—especially large species—without extensive behavioral training.
 This can take years and requires all household members to establish themselves as confident “flock leaders,” not companions or parental figures.
 Shoulder access should never be a taught or routine behavior.

-3. Avoid Hormonal TriggersItems such as mirrors, nesting boxes, tents, snuggle huts, or enclosed toys can stimulate hormonal behaviors, leading to aggression.
-These should not be provided unless under specific breeding circumstances.
+3. Avoid Hormonal TriggersItems such as mirrors, nesting boxes, any boxes, toys with holes to burrow, tents, snuggle huts, shreddy type toys, or enclosed toys, can stimulate hormonal behaviors, leading to aggression.
+These should NEVER be put inside a parrot’s cage, and only used under supervision, and usually only be provided unless under specific breeding circumstances.
+A great rule of thumb is; "if I can’t wash it, just don’t buy it."

 - Seeds should only be used sparingly for training